 - Select a convenient place.
 I mentioned using a kitchen or bathroom counter.
 You may also want to try a changing table or bed.
 Cover the area with a thick towel or waterproof pad if needed.

 - Get everything you will need ready before you start!
-The list includes warm water (of course), washcloth, alcohol pads, bath towel (with hood if you have one), clean diaper, any items you routinely use during a diaper change (for little circumcised boys this would include Vaseline and gauze squares), and fresh clothes.
+The list includes warm water (of course), washcloth, alcohol pads, bath towel (with hood if you have one), clean diaper, any items you routinely use during a diaper change, and fresh clothes.
 I do not recommend using soap or shampoo on babies this age.
 Newborns do not get sweaty or dirty except in the diaper area or if they spit up.
 Even these messes can be easily cleaned with water, which is so much better for most babies’ sensitive skin than soap.